Beliavsky/Fortran-tools-on-GitHub/README.md

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab

-### Text Editors, Plugins, and Integrated Development Environments
+### Text Editors, Integrated Development Environments, and Plugins
 [fortran.tmbundle](https://github.com/textmate/fortran.tmbundle): TextMate support for Fortran.
 TextMate is a graphical text editor for macOS 10.12 or later.

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0